Fall Survey Pulse: 20 Aug – 30 Oct

 Frequent coastal waterbird surveys during key migratory and winter periods are used to understand how waterbirds use coastal habitats locally and across the northern Gulf of Mexico and will also be consistent with monitoring priorities developed by national waterbird and shorebird conservation plans.
 In addition, the survey protocols are designed to align with International Shorebird Surveys, the primary tool for understanding migratory shorebird population trends in the Western Hemisphere.

-If you live near or visit the Texas, Louisiana, Mississippi, Alabama, or Florida coasts and would like to participate, please contact Erik Johnson at ejohnson AT audubon DOT org so that we can assign you to one or more of the survey routes and provide you with the information you'll need to conduct the surveys.
+If you live near or visit the Texas, Louisiana, Mississippi, Alabama, Florida coasts and would like to participate, please contact Erik Johnson or register now so that we can assign you to one or more survey routes and provide you with the information you’ll need to conduct surveys.

 You can find out more about the survey program by downloading the documents below.